-The Covid-19 Cash Flow boost is undoubtedly among the best incentives for business and if you qualify it is well worth understanding how your business can get a cash flow boost during the next few months.
+The COVID-19 Cash Flow boost is undoubtedly among one of the best incentives for businesses, and if you qualify it is well worth understanding how your business can get a cash flow boost during the next few months.

-Below is a summary of the questions with answers to the main points you need to know about the Cash Flow payments and how your business can access them.
+Below is a summary of the frequently asked questions paired with answers to the main points you need to know about the Cash Flow payments and how your business can access them.

 What Is The Cash Flow Boost?

-The Cash Flow Boost is cash back to your business for the PAYG Withholding Tax on payments where tax was withheld such as wages and salaries.
+The Cash Flow Boost is cash back to your business for the PAYG Withholding Tax (Pay As You Go) on payments where tax was withheld, such as wages and salaries.

-The additional cash flow is meant to boost your business cash flow as well as enable you to retain your employees during the Covid-19 economic downturn.
+The additional cash flow is meant to boost your businesses cash flow as well as enable you to retain your employees during the COVID-19 economic downturn.